Near-optimal Sample Complexity Bounds for Robust Learning of Gaussians Mixtures via Compression Schemes: Upper bounds: learning Gaussians mixtures via compression schemes

-The main positive results of this paper are sample complexity bounds for learning mixtures of Gaussians (Theorems~\ref{thm:upper_bound} and \ref{thm:upper_bound_axis_aligned}).
-In this section we prove these results by describing compression schemes for a single Gaussian, then applying the techniques of the previous section.
+\SectionName{upper_bound_simpler} The main positive results of this paper are sample complexity bounds for learning mixtures of Gaussians (Theorems~\ref{thm:upper_bound} and \ref{thm:upper_bound_axis_aligned}).
+In this section, we prove these results by describing a compression scheme for a single Gaussian and then applying the tools developed in the previous section.
 To begin, we illustrate the technique by analyzing the simpler problem of learning mixtures of axis-aligned Gaussians in the realizable setting.
 To avoid the technical issue of $\log(1/\eps)$ getting extremely small, henceforth we will assume that $\eps$ is bounded away from 1, say $\eps\leq 0.99$.